Raw Power (band): History

 While touring in the U.S. in 1984, the band played in Los Angeles with punk legends Dead Kennedys.
 It was at that show that they were spotted by Bill Sassenberger, owner of Toxic Shock Records.
-The band signed a record deal with Bill, which resulted in the album Screams From the Gutter, which sold more than 40,000 copies strictly through independent distribution and shops.
+The band signed a record deal with Bill, which resulted in the album Screams from the Gutter, which sold more than 40,000 copies strictly through independent distribution and shops.
 Almost simultaneously, BCT released a Live in the USA tape (BCT 17, 3/85), compiling some of their best shows.

 In 1986, Toxic Shock Records released the EP Wop Hour and the LP After Your Brain.

 In 1987, Raw Power appeared on the compilation album "Rat Music For Rat People", recorded in San Francisco by producer Sylvia Massy at CD Presents.

 In the years to come, other records including Mine To Kill (Southern Records, 1989), Live Danger (TVOR Records, 1991) and Too Tough to Burn (Contempo Records, 1992) were released, but none of them sold as respectively as the first two recordings on Toxic Shock.

 During their tours in the U.S. Raw Power have shared the stage with the Circle Jerks, Adolescents, D.O.A., Bad Brains, Agnostic Front, Minor Threat, Dead Kennedys, Suicidal Tendencies, among many others.
-In 1986 in a small club in Seattle, Washington, Washington, Guns N' Roses opened for Raw Power.
+In 1986 in a small club in Seattle, Guns N' Roses opened for Raw Power.

 In 1995 they recorded the Fight album for Godhead Records, trying to achieve a sound more akin to their live shows.
 A video clip was made to promote the album, which was broadcast by MTV.
-Their next album for Godhead was Live from the gutter, recorded live on March 1, 1996 at the Maffia Club in Reggio Emilia.
+Their next album for Godhead was Live from the Gutter, recorded live on 1 March 1996 at the Maffia Club in Reggio Emilia.
 It contains twenty-seven songs with no overdubs.

 In 1998 the band came back to Bill and Toxic Shock Records, who had changed its name to Toxic Ranch Records, releasing Reptile House.
 Reviews of the record calling it the best thing the band had done since their debut release.
 With that, the band decided to return to the U.S. for their first tour in several years.
 It was at that time that they met a long time Raw Power fan named Tony Patino.
 A person that would be instrumental for the band in the next few years.